Do residents pay money to stay at The Rescue Mission?

 The Rescue Mission serves Fort Wayne, Allen County and its nine surrounding counties.

 Are Charis House and Restoration House halfway houses or rehabs?

 Neither.
 Our programs are not traditional halfway houses or rehabilitation programs.
 The number one criteria for receiving services at The Rescue Mission is that a person is experiencing a homeless crisis.
 However, many of our clients also have issues with mental illness, substance abuse or trauma.
 Our programs focus on balanced living, healthy interpersonal relationships, life skills, recovery dynamics and a relationship with Christ to promote life change.

 I’m thinking of volunteering.
 What do I need to know?

 First of all, the possibilities are endless.
 To learn more about volunteering, visit the Volunteer section of our website.
 There, you’ll be able to register to become volunteer certified, and use our interactive volunteer calendar to choose the opportunity that's right for you.
-For additional questions, contact our Volunteer Coordinator, Willie Smith, at 260.426.7357 ext.
-118, or email@example.com.
+For additional questions, contact our Volunteer Coordinator, Brittany Corner at email@example.com.